pixelwatt/method-wiki/docs/other-references/format-tags.md

 This tags allows you to insert a line break.
 Use `[br]` for the line break to appear on all devices, `[mbr]` for the line break to only appear on mobile, and `[dbr]` for the break to only appear on desktop.
 _(Ex: "I want this text on line 1,\[br\]and this text on line 2.")_

-The availity to add and document additional tags without the need to directly modify the Method_Layout class will be implemented in an upcoming release.
+The ability to add and document additional tags without the need to directly modify the Method_Layout class will be implemented in an upcoming release.

 ## Related Functions
 - theme_admin_footer_function()